UKPLab/BrokerIO/docs/source/getting_started/installation.rst

 Prerequisites
 *************

-Docker is required to build the containers.
+Docker is required to build the Containers and Skills.
 Please install them according to the official documentation:

 * `Docker <https://docs.docker.com/engine/installation/>`_